creitive/breadcrumbs/README.md

 You're all set!

-### Manual installation
+### Manual Installation

 This class is usable on its own as well, without the service provider/facade pattern used in Laravel 4.
-Just take the `src/Creitive/Breadcrumbs/Breadcrumbs.php` file, place it somewhere in your project where it will be autoloaded (or even `require_once` the file, if you're that raw), instantiate it, and use it:
+Just take the `src/Creitive/Breadcrumbs/Breadcrumbs.php` file, place it somewhere in your project where it will be autoloaded (or even `require_once` the file, if you're that *hardcore*), instantiate it, and use it:

 ```php
 $breadcrumbs = new Creitive\Breadcrumbs\Breadcrumbs();